thegazelle-ad/gazelle-server/docs/dev-environment/setting-up-dev-environment.md

 # Run server

 You need to re-run the server every time the code is rebuilt to serve the latest version.
-However, if you are just changing frontend, you can choose to not restart the server on change, and just refresh the page, and the frontend code will still be up to date time.
-The isomorphism will be broken, but it's not important for development.
+However, if you are just changing frontend code, and not anything in the server files, you can choose to not restart the server on change, and just refresh the page.
+In this case the frontend code will still be up to date.
+The isomorphism will be broken (which means the serverside and client side renders will be different), but it's not important for development.

 ```
 npm start
 ```

-If you are not restarting the server you may have to disable caching for refresh to work.
-There's an option in Chrome dev tools to do this.

 # Note on linters and tests